Fiendish Tips for Writers and Editors

 [X] collected the survey data.

-Writing in active voice often necessitates using the personal pronouns I and we if you are the performer of the action (see the boxed note further down).
-Sometimes, however, we don’t need to know who the actor is – it’s not important – and this is discussed below.
+Writing in active voice often necessitates using the personal pronouns I and we if you are the performer of the action (see the boxed note below right).
+Sometimes, however, we don’t need to know who the actor is — it’s not important — and this is discussed below.

 Use active voice when you need to emphasise the performer’s actions and to create clear, dynamic and authoritative sentences.

-For this reason, many style guides — such as APA — recommend active over passive voice.
-While APA style permits both, it recommends active voice as much as possible ‘to create direct, clear, and concise sentences . . . and to describe the actions of participants and others involved in your study’ (see Section 4.13; APA, p.
+For this reason, many style guides —such as APA — recommend active over passive voice.
+While APA Style permits both active and passive voices, it recommends active voice as much as possible ‘to create direct, clear, and concise sentences . . . and to describe the actions of participants and others involved in your study’ (see Section 4.13; APA, p.
 118).